SeSaMe-NUS/genie/README.md

 $ mpirun -np <n> ./bin/odgenie static/online.config.json
 ```

+**Modify the configuration file accordingly.** If you converted files into
+binary format, set `data_format` to be 1 in the configuration file.

-**Modify the configuration file accordingly.** The program will listen for question on port 9090.
+The program will listen for question on port 9090.
+You can send queries
-You can send queries to the program by executing
+to the program by executing

 ```bash
 $ nc localhost 9090 < queries.json